 Yes – someone gets paid to write all those wonderful things you read online about weed.
 Well, at least some of them get paid.
 If you consider yourself more the academic type, but still love to smoke weed, perhaps writing is a fruitful way to get your share.

 In fact, there are so many cannabis websites out there these days, it shouldn’t be too hard to find work as a weed blogger.
 You have to be clever with words and probably a really fast typist, but most academic students have these skills down pat.

-Jobs are advertised for marijuana bloggers all over the internet and it’s the kind of job you can do from anywhere in the world – which is something marijuana bloggers (like me) love about their chosen work field.
+Jobs are advertised for cannabis bloggers all over the internet and it’s the kind of job you can do from anywhere in the world – which is something cannabis bloggers (like me) love about their chosen work field.

 The same is true of headshops.
 Headshops are the funky little holes in the wall that sell smoking paraphernalia, rolling papers, grinders and other stuff for your stoner survival kit.
 You can still get to know a lot of stoners even from working in a head shop.
 Plus, there’s no legal riff-raff to get around.

-Lawyers and accountants are also required in the marijuana industry.
-Their job can be a little more backdoor, helping marijuana businesses get their feet off the ground.
+Lawyers and accountants are also required in the cannabis industry.
+Their job can be a little more backdoor, helping cannabis businesses get their feet off the ground.
 If you are a lawyer or accountant and have a sneaky taste for smoking weed, then this is a great way to be involved.

 Unfortunately, strict laws make it difficult for coffeeshops or dispensaries to do everything above the table.
 These businesses are always requiring legal assistance or accounting advice to keep everything above board.

-It seems that whatever your skill is, there is room for you in the marijuana industry.
-What’s better is that most of these jobs can be done without a qualification – the only degree necessary is an open heart for marijuana and loving to be involved!
+It seems that whatever your skill is, there is room for you in the cannabis industry.
+What’s better is that most of these jobs can be done without a qualification – the only degree necessary is an open heart for weed and loving to be involved!